SIDDHARTH-SHENVI/Broadcast-Server/README.md

 # 📡 Broadcast Server

-A **real-time, multi-user chat platform** built on WebSockets with JWT authentication, room-based messaging, private DMs, and a rich CLI client.
+A **real-time, multi-user chat platform** built on WebSockets with JWT authentication, room-based messaging, private DMs, presence, typing indicators, and a rich CLI client.
 Designed as a learning project covering networking, authentication, real-time systems, and production-grade reliability patterns.

-> ⚠️ **Status:** Phase 1 complete (Auth + Security + UX).
-Phases 2–8 in progress.

 ---